Temmy1997/temi-library/Devops/Docker/Docker.md

 3. STEP 3: start DOCKER
 sudo systemctl start docker

-4. Step 4: Add ec2-user to docker group
+4. Step 4: Add user to docker group sudo usermod -a -G docker ec2-user

-sudo usermod -a -G docker ec2-user
+If there is no docker group then create one

 NOTE: After running this command, you may need to log out and log back in for the group membership changes to take effect.